 A trademark of Alexander’s coaching philosophy is recruiting “players who are committed to playing hard and playing as a team.
 We work hard to find the right players and coaches on the front end.
 When you get this type of player, you can accomplish great things.”

 In 2012-13 at Stetson, the Hatters ranked among the nation’s best in sharing the ball as Alexander’s squad ranked eighth nationally averaging 16.2 assists per game.
 Stetson also ranked second in the A-Sun in scoring averaging 70.3 points per game finishing just behind the high-octane Florida Gulf Coast offense in the scoring race.
 The Hatters also ranked second in the conference in field goal percentage (.456), three point field goal percentage (.329) and free throw percentage (.705).

-Under Alexander's Adam Pegg earned 2013 Atlantic Sun Conference Men's Basketball Scholar-Athlete of the Year for his play on the court and his work in the classroom.
-The center was also named All-Atlantic Sun Conference first-team after finishing as the only player in the league to finish in the top 10 in scoring, rebounding and field goal percentage.
+Under Alexander’s direction Adam Pegg earned 2013 Atlantic Sun Conference Men’s Basketball Scholar-Athlete of the Year for his play on the court and his work in the classroom.
+The center was also named All-ASUN first-team after finishing as the only player in the league to finish in the top 10 in scoring, rebounding and field goal percentage.

 Prior to taking his first head coaching role at Stetson, Alexander spent 16 years on the bench with Belmont head coach Rick Byrd.
 During that span, the Bruins captured four ASUN Conference Tournament Championships, made four trips to the NCAA Tournament and one NIT appearance.